AndreaDiotallevi/motorway/readme.md

 > Please prepare your project as you would for a production environment, considering reliability (this app would run in multiple instances), and testing.

-To address the main requirements for a Node.js application running in production, we will use the most popular Node.js process manager: [PM2](https://pm2.keymetrics.io/).
+To address the main requirements for a Node.js application running in production, I used the most popular Node.js process manager: [PM2](https://pm2.keymetrics.io/).

 -   **Resiliency**: By default, PM2 instantly restarts any process that crashes, increasing resiliency.
 Although crashing in production is a serious matter, the auto-restart gives you a head start to fix the source of the crash, minimizing the impact on your customers.